EmixamZ/EmixamZ/README.md

 - 👋 Hi, I’m @EmixamZ, I currently live in Belgium🇧🇪
 - 👀 I’m interested in development and new technologies
 - 🏋🏽 Currently working as a Freelance - Software Engineer (C#/.NET - Angular)
-- 🌱 [Learning] At the moment mainly : React
+- 🌱 [Learning] At the moment mainly : NextJS
 - 💞️ I’m looking to collaborate on any project where I could add some value